Utility maximization with addictive consumption habit formation in incomplete semimartingale markets: Proofs of main results

-We wish to draw the reader's attention that we can not simply mimic the proofs of Lemma $\ref{lemma9}$, $\ref{lemma9-10}$ and $\ref{lemma10}$ to obtain the existence and uniqueness of our auxiliary primal Utility Maximization Problem $(\ref{tilde-u})$.
-In fact, our successful arguments for the dual problem are hinged on the existence of a bounded process $\tilde{w}\in\widetilde{\mathfrak{A}}(\frac{\bar{p}}{\lambda})$, which is missing in the dual space.
-Nevertheless, the prescribed assumptions on the Reasonable Asymptotic Elasticity permits us to interplay the primal optimizer to the optimal solution to some dual problems.
-To this end, we resort to a further auxiliary optimization problem of the Auxiliary Dual Utility Minimization Problem $(\ref{tilde-v})$, and make advantage of the Bipolar results built in Lemma $\ref{lemma8}$. \begin{lemma} Define the auxiliary optimization problem to the Auxiliary Dual Utility Minimization Problem $(\ref{tilde-v})$ as:
+Notice that we cannot mimic proofs of Lemmas \ref{lemma9}, \ref{lemma9-10} and \ref{lemma10} to obtain the existence of the optimal solution to the problem (\ref{tilde-u}).
+In fact, our arguments for the dual problem depend on the existence of a bounded process $\tilde {w}\in\widetilde{\mathfrak{A}}(\frac{\bar{p}}{\lambda})$, which is missing in the dual space.
+To this end, we resort to another auxiliary optimization problem and take advantage of the Bipolar results built in Lemma \ref{lemma8}.